PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-04-05 08:51:29
+Last updated: 2024-04-05 08:52:02
-Random Quote: Weems: "No doubt you'll find something that tickles your fancy."
-Wednesday: "The last person who tickled me lost a finger." - Wednesday Addams
+Random Quote: Sometimes distance is the only way to find peace.
+So you can heal your wound. - Berlin